cryzed/toFeed/README.md

 toFeed
 ======

-toFeed aims to provide syndication feeds for websites that don't provide any.
+toFeed aims to provide syndication feeds for websites that don't.